What are Thematic Calls?

 How are the projects selected?

-The procedure for the selection of projects consists of two phases.
+The project selection procedure is in two phases.
 In the first phase (outline phase), interested implementing organisations are invited to submit project outlines within the framework of an ideas competition.
-The ministries involved in the IKI usually select one or two project outlines per thematic priority from all submissions.
-These are then pursued in the second phase (proposal phase).
+The three ministries involved in the IKI usually select one or two project outlines per thematic priority from all submissions.
+In the second phase (proposal phase), the organisations whose project outlines have been selected (from the first phase), are invited to submit a detailed proposal.

 Phase 1: outline phase

-The outline selection takes place in two steps.
-First, a pre-selection is made from the submissions that meet the minimum requirements and which represent the most promising project ideas.
-These outlines are then reviewed in detail by experts using the IKI selection criteria.
-Based on the results of this review and the budget available, the ministries responsible select project outlines to be pursued further in the second phase.
-All participants will be informed in writing about the result of the assessment of their outline.
+The outline phase takes place in two steps.
+After you submitted an outline to an ideas competition, it will first be checked to see whether it meets the minimum requirements.
+In case it is also one of the most promising project ideas, your idea will be shortlisted.
+Based on the IKI selection criteria, your outline is then reviewed in depth internally and externally by independent experts.
+Based on the review results and the budget available, the responsible ministries will select project outlines to be pursued further in the second phase.
+All participants will be informed in writing about the result of the review of their outline.

 Phase 2: proposal phase